-Oxfam Trailwalker is Oxfam’s biggest annual fundraising event.
-It’s the ultimate foot-slogging, poverty-fighting team challenge!
-Tackle 100km in 36 hours or 50km in 18 hours and raise vital funds for Oxfam’s programmes in the Pacific.
+Oxfam Trailwalker is our biggest annual fundraising event.
+It’s New Zealand’s largest team endurance event and an absolute must-do!
+Tackle 100km in 36 hours, 50km in 18 hours or 25km in 9 hours and raise vital funds for Oxfam’s programmes in the Pacific and Southeast Asia.

-Our emergency aid includes targeted food distribution, providing clean water and sanitation, as well as cash for food, health promotion and disaster risk reduction.
-It’s life-saving work.
-And we wouldn’t be able to do it without people getting together and fundraising for us.
+Our emergency aid includes targeted food distribution, providing clean water and sanitation, as well as cash so that families can buy the items they need, like medicine or tools.
+Oxfam responds immediately after a disaster, and we wouldn’t be able to do it without people getting together and fundraising for us.

 If you organise a public event such as a concert or movie night we can help get the word out through promotion on Facebook and Twitter.
 Contact us at firstname.lastname@example.org for more information.